VelouriasMoon/FE-Engage-SP/README.md

 ![image](https://github.com/user-attachments/assets/7945a84e-aa7b-429d-8808-cec15d123677)

 ## Usage
-Start by making a new project under File > New, then pick the "FE-Engage" Template and setting the normal map format to OpenGL
+Start by making a new project under File > New, then pick the "FE-Engage" or "FE-Engage-V2" Template and setting the normal map format to OpenGL
 ![image](https://github.com/user-attachments/assets/2403e4f7-6dbf-4ee5-a5ec-ac959dbe002c)

 Import textures(if needed) by dragging the images into the Shelf/Asset tab.
 Making sure that the normal map is properly formated, aka blue not red, and the multi map is split into it's sub components.